What are your typical entry years?

 What is a “Shadow Day?”

-Newton Country Day School offers financial assistance based on demonstrated need.
-Financial aid is more limited in the middle school than it is in the Upper School, but we encourage families to apply if they think they may qualify.
-It is very important to meet all the deadlines when applying for financial aid.
-You can find more information here.
+Newton Country Day School offers tuition assistance based on demonstrated need.
+Tuition assistance is more limited in the middle school than it is in the Upper School, but we encourage families to apply if they think they may qualify.
+It is very important to meet all the deadlines when applying for tuition assistance You can find more information here.

 Are students required to play sports?

 In the Middle School, all students take dance as part of the curriculum.
 Interscholastic sports are optional, although students often chose to play at least one season a year.
 In the Upper School, there is an athletic requirement, but there are many ways to fulfill it, from playing on varsity or junior varsity teams to participating in various fitness classes such as spin or fitness.
 Students who have a significant athletic commitment outside of school can request a waiver from the athletic requirement.

 Our average class size is 12-15.
 In the Upper School, there may be some AP or honors classes that are quite a bit smaller.

 When does the study of a foreign language begin?

 All sixth graders take Classical Roots, a class which introduces them to the study of Latin, as well as Greek and Roman mythology, architecture, art, and theatre.
 In Grade 7, students chose between French, Latin, or Spanish and may continue with that language through Upper School or switch to a different language (or possibly add a second language) in Grade 9.
 Mandarin Chinese is added as an additional option in Upper School.

 Do the girls ever have any interaction with boys?